 “Nailed It” Pumpkin — Your child will have a blast with this idea, all while getting proprioceptive input and working on hand-eye coordination.
 Fun no-carve pumpkin?
 Nailed it!

 We will still be hunting for those big pumpkins to carve and leave out on the front porch this October.
-The table is already decorated with mini googly eyes pumpkins and sparkling gemstones.
-Whatever sized pumpkin you choose, these no carve pumpkin ideas are fun for the whole family.
+But these no carve pumpkin decorating ideas are some of our favorites.
+I hope you like them, too!